-In view of the information provided above, remuneration at the individual level is set on a gender-neutral basis.
-To ensure the neutrality of remuneration policies, with the support of the Remuneration Committee, where existing, Banca Generali's Board of Directors analyses the gender-neutrality of remuneration policies and verifies the gender pay gap and its performance over time.
+To ensure the neutrality of remuneration policies, with the support of the Remuneration Committee, Banca Generali's Board of Directors analyses the gender-neutrality of remuneration policies and verifies the gender pay gap and its performance over time.

 For the Banca Generali Group, diversity is the natural expression of characteristics such as culture, age, gender, cognitive and behavioural skills and all the other traits that identify people and make them unique.
 Their recognition and appreciation guide the Banca Generali Group in implementing inclusion initiatives to create a stimulating and innovative environment, open to debate and the exchange of expertise.
 These initiatives include training programmes on inclusive leadership, with a particular focus on the generational issue, to ensure virtuous co-existence of the various generations, strengthening the pipeline of talented young people.
-In particular, the development of female professionals and managers will involve the creation of training programmes designed to support and hone self-leadership, including through mentoring and gender-monitoring processes.
+In particular, the development of female professionals and managers involved the creation of training programmes designed to support and hone self-leadership, including through mentoring and gender-monitoring processes.

-Banca Generali is also committed to external projects extending over a wide range of issues relating to diversity and inclusion, as shown by the adherence to the WEPs (Women Empowerment Principles) and support for the association Women&Tech.
+Banca Generali is also committed to external projects extending over a wide range of issues relating to Diversity, Equity & inclusion, as shown by the adherence to the WEPs (Women Empowerment Principles) and support for the association Women&Tech.